gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/luxcity-tonic-hardware.jpg" caption="The hardware for the Luxcity Tonic project (just after it arrived)." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/luxcity-tonic-hardware.jpg" caption="The hardware for the Luxcity Tonic project (just after it arrived)."  width="600px" >}}